Skip to main content

 Let's break down what the chart shows:

-• The green and red candlesticks in the top panel is the S&P 500 index price.
+• The red line in the bottom panel is the trigger level for a breadth thrust.

 The Daily Number